Skip to content

 Mrs. Jewell (PK4) and Ms. Sarina (PK3) learned a lot at the HighScope conference!
 We’d like to thank district leadership for valuing Early Childhood education, Ms. Lisa for encouraging us to go, and our co-workers for taking care of things while we were gone! 💙

-23 days ago, Perry Early Childhood Center
+2 months ago, Perry Early Childhood Center

 HighScope conference